James Monroe (New York politician)

 James Monroe (September 10, 1799 – September 7, 1870) was an American politician who served as the United States representative from New York (1839–1841).
 He was the nephew of President James Monroe.

 Early life

 James Monroe was born in Albemarle County, Virginia on September 10, 1799.
-He was born to Ann (née Bell) Monroe and Andrew Augustine Monroe (1755–1826).
-His father was the older brother of his namesake and future president, James Monroe (1758–1831).
+He was born to Ann (née Bell) Monroe and Andrew Augustine Monroe (ca. 1764-1826).
+Andrew Monroe was a younger brother of President James Monroe (1758–1831).

-His paternal grandfather, Spence Monroe (1727–1774), was a moderately prosperous planter who also practiced carpentry.
-His grandmother Elizabeth Jones (1730–1774) Monroe in 1752 and they had several children.
+Monroe's paternal grandfather, Spence Monroe (1727–1774), was a moderately prosperous planter who also practiced carpentry.
+His grandmother Elizabeth Jones (1730–1774) Monroe married Spence Monroe in 1752, and they had five surviving children, Elizabeth, James Monroe, Spence, Andrew, and Joseph.
 His paternal 2x-great grandfather, Patrick Andrew Monroe, emigrated to America from Scotland in the mid-17th century.
 In 1650, he patented a large tract of land in Washington Parish, Westmoreland County, Virginia.
 Among James Monroe's ancestors were French Huguenot immigrants, who came to Virginia in 1700.